John Bradbury Sykes: Career

 In 1977, Pergamon Press, another Oxford based publisher published The Pergamon Dictionary of Perfect Spelling, a new dictionary to be used in schools.
-However, the press initially hoped to name the dictionary the “Pergamon Oxford Perfect Spelling Dictionary” which sparked outrage by the Oxford University Press who objected to the use of “Oxford” in the name.
-While the resulting legal action favoured Oxford UP, during this time, Burchfield discovered the Sykes had contributed to the new Pergamon dictionary after addressing some questions about lexicography for the Pergamon editor, the daughter of the Pergamon Press owner.
-Burchfield was upset with Sykes for making the press appear as though they were aware of the Pergamon dictionary's name the entire time and subsequently made the press appear malicious with the legal challenge.
-As a result, Sykes gave up the Deputy Chief Editor title and assumed the title of Assistant Chief Editor.
-He was subsequently assigned more low-profile lexicographical work such as managing the materials of James Wyllie's unfinished dictionary of synonyms and assisting with research for the new Supplement to the Oxford English Dictionary's scientific definitions.
-According to editor Peter Gilliver, “while his considerable lexicographical skills, and his remarkable range of linguistic and other abilities, were widely recognized, the combination of these with a degree of innocence in other matters seems to have left Burchfield at a loss as to what to do with him”.
+However, the press initially hoped to name the dictionary the "Pergamon Oxford Perfect Spelling Dictionary" which sparked outrage by the Oxford University Press (OUP), which objected to the use of "Oxford" in the name.
+While the resulting legal action favoured the OUP, during this time Burchfield discovered that Sykes had contributed to the new Pergamon dictionary after addressing some questions about lexicography for the Pergamon editor, the daughter of the Pergamon Press owner.
+Burchfield was upset with Sykes for making the OUP appear as though they had been aware of the Pergamon dictionary's name the entire time, making the OUP appear malicious with the later legal challenge.
+In response Sykes gave up the Deputy Chief Editor title and assumed the title of Assistant Chief Editor.
+He was subsequently assigned more low-profile lexicographical work, such as managing the materials of James Wyllie's unfinished dictionary of synonyms and assisting with research for the new Supplement to the Oxford English Dictionary's scientific definitions.
+According to editor Peter Gilliver, "while his considerable lexicographical skills, and his remarkable range of linguistic and other abilities, were widely recognized, the combination of these with a degree of innocence in other matters seems to have left Burchfield at a loss as to what to do with him".

-Sykes later became head of the Oxford Press's new German dictionaries department where he worked to produce the Oxford-Duden German Dictionary published in 1990 in collaboration with the Dudenverlag.
-His final role was the general editorship of the New Shorter Oxford English Dictionary which would be published in 1993.
+Sykes later became head of the OUP's new German dictionaries department, where he worked to produce the Oxford-Duden German Dictionary, published in 1990 in collaboration with Dudenverlag.
+His final role was the general editorship of the 1993 New Shorter Oxford English Dictionary.
 He was working on a new dictionary of word origins when he died of heart disease at his home on September 6, 1993.

 Personal life

 Sykes was an avid solver of crossword puzzles.
 He achieved national fame for being a ten-time Times national crossword champion.
-He also enjoyed playing chess and bridge in his free time.
+He enjoyed playing chess and bridge in his free time.

 He died in 1993 at the age of 64 and was survived by his former wife and son.